 - Bibliographic compilations, indexing projects pertaining to any of the above.
 Compilation of reference works, e.g. bibliographic dictionaries, thematic datasets, linguistic corpus, etc.

-- Study of recovered primary source(s) for potential digital publication, including: text analysis, thematic dataset creation, visualization, etc.
+- Study of recovered primary source(s) for potential digital publication, including: text analysis, thematic dataset creation, visualization, metadata creation, etc.

 Frequently Asked Questions